leonardr/botfriend/README.md

 Running `botfriend.post` will tell both bots to post something if they want, but Boat Names can never post anything, because it has no backlog and no logic for generating new posts.
+It can't come up with its own jokes -- you have to help it.

 ## `botfriend.backlog.load`